-This is a personal project I’ve recently started to build using Steam/HTC Vive with roomscale and a teleporting mechanic.
-I’ve also been learning Substance Designer to improve texturing workflow and utilising UE4’s fantastic material layering to enable smart materials.
+This is a personal project I’ve recently started to build using Steam/HTC Vive with room-scale and a teleporting mechanic.
+I’ve also using Substance Designer & Quixel Suite to improve texturing workflow and utilising UE4’s fantastic material layering to enable smart materials.
 Please keep in mind this is all extremely early work in progress.
 I have the teleport mechanic working as well as the start of the flooring, some bedding and stand-in geo for light placement / furniture.

 This is an asset I made several years ago for a PS Vita title.
 Left click-drag on it to tumble the model:

 The goal of was to create an animated crowd that has customisable shirt colours without further degrading performance on extremely limited OpenGL ES2.0 devices (Mali 400 (Samsung S3) and fill-rate bound platforms like the iPad 3).

 I also had to keep the application size as small as possible (~5MB = 2 x compressed 1024 RGBA textures) and to limit shader complexity to a minimum (ES2.0 only)

 Since the PS(3)60 console era there have been some great examples of dynamic crowds in modern sports games .
 These tend to favour using dynamic imposters coupled with animated spritesheet shaders.
 These shaders use deferred render targets, to relight the 2D screen-aligned quads (per crowd member) using the normal and diffuse outputs.
 [There is a great write up in GPU Pro 3, Chapter 3 by Alan Chambers who describes this technique in Rugby Challenge.]